Renormalization group improved pressure for hot and dense quark matter: RGOPT pressure results at NLO

 therefore still to be solved numerically as an implicit function since $J_i\equiv J_i(\frac{m}{T},\frac{\mu}{T})$.

 The above expression readily gives a real solution, and allows to consider $\mu\ne 0$ within the thermal integrals (and within the running coupling as well) while still keeping a relatively simple ``perturbative-like'' expression.
 Inserting the solution of Eq.(\ref{mbarg2}) into the RGOPT NLO quark pressure Eq.(\ref{P2LRGOPT}) (keeping also exact thermal integrals consistently in the latter), gives the results illustrated for $\mu=0$ in Fig. \ref{Pmg2vsPT}, compared with the standard NLO PT pressure Eq.(\ref{PPTm0}), and also with the NLO HTLpt (quark) pressure.
-[NB for a consistent comparison with the latter at this stage, we have extracted only the quark contributions within the complete QCD NLO HTLpt pressure, which is not a trivial separation as in the case of NLO pQCD.
-Details are explained in Appendix \ref{AppHTL}].
+(NB for a consistent comparison with the latter at this stage, we have extracted the sole quark contributions within the complete QCD NLO HTLpt pressure, which is not a trivial separation as in the case of NLO pQCD.
+How to do this precisely is explained in Appendix \ref{AppHTL}).

 Alternatively, proceeding similarly with the RG Eq.(\ref{RGexact}) and (\ref{B2sq0}) gives